dbroux/WebMapTesterDesktop/README.md

 * Search webmaps
 * Display Webmaps using .Net API
-* Display Webmaps using portal viewer (for comparaison)
+* Display Webmaps using portal viewer (for comparison)
 * Edit webmaps using a raw WebMapObjects editor
 * Save current webmap on portal
 * Manage portal Sign-In